-Under the 1986 Code, an issue of municipal obligations is deemed to constitute "private activity bonds," and, therefore, generally subject to federal income taxation, if 10% or more of the proceeds of the bonds is "used," directly or indirectly, in the trade or business of persons other than state or local governmental units or members of the general public on an equal basis and if 10% or more of the debt service on the bonds is secured by funds from private users (e.g., rental payments for the use of bond-financed facilities).
-"Use" includes leasing a bond-financed facility, purchasing output from a bond-financed facility, or certain management contracts (including such contracts as are permissible in New York State).
-Debt service will be considered to be "secured" by funds of private users even if there exists no direct link between debt service and monies paid or available from a private user.
-Thus, the fact that debt service is paid from monies in an issuer's general fund is not significant if monies are paid by the private user to the issuer and applied by the issuer for a purpose other than direct payment of the obligations.
-Continuing the rule of prior tax law, bonds will also be private activity bonds if 5% or more of the bond proceeds or \$5 million, whichever is less, is "loaned" to persons other than state or local governmental units.
+Under the 1986 Code, an issue of municipal obligations is deemed to constitute "private activity bonds" and is therefore generally subject to Federal income taxation if 10% or more of the proceeds of the bonds is "used," directly or indirectly, in the trade or business of persons other than state or local governmental units or members of the general public on an equal basis, and if 10% or more of the debt service on the bonds is secured by funds from private users (e.g., rental payments for the use of bond-financed facilities).
+"Use" includes leasing a bond-financed facility, purchasing output from a bond-financed facility or certain management contracts (including such contracts as are permissible in New York State).
+Debt service will be considered to be "secured" by funds of private-users, even if no direct link exists between debt service and moneys paid or available from a private user.
+Thus, the fact that debt service is paid from moneys in an issuer's general fund is not significant if moneys are paid by the private user to the issuer and applied by the issuer for a purpose other than direct payment of the obligations.
+Continuing the rule of prior tax law, bonds will also be private activity bonds if 5% or more of the bond proceeds or \$5,000,000, whichever is less, is "loaned" to persons other than state or local governmental units.
 (For purposes of these tests, the portion of the bond or note proceeds used by all nongovernmental beneficiaries of the obligations is aggregated.
-Note that Section 501(c)(3) charitable organizations are not exempt users of bond proceeds for purposes of the "use" and "loan" provisions.)
 The term "loan" is to be broadly construed.
-The only exception to this 5% or \$5 million rule is provided for loans which enable the borrower to finance any governmental tax or assessment of general application for an essential governmental function.
-Thus, the present ability of state and local governmental units to issue tax-exempt obligations to finance tax assessments or certain types of public improvements, such as water and sewer lines, is not impaired so long as the financing is made available to all members of the general public on an equal basis.
+The only exception to this 5% or \$5,000,000 rule is provided for loans that enable the borrower to finance any governmental tax or assessment of general application for an essential governmental function.
+Thus, the present ability of state and local governmental units to issue tax-exempt obligations to finance tax assessments or certain types of public improvements, such as water and sewer lines, is not impaired as long as the financing is made available to all members of the general public on an equal basis.
+Note that Section 501(c)(3) or other charitable organizations are not exempt users of bond proceeds for purposes of the "use" and "loan" provisions.)